vincentarelbundock/modelsummary/README.md

 msummary(models, output = 'gt')
 ```

-You can save tables in even more formats by using the `output` argument. `modelsummary` will use the file name extension to guess what kind of file to save.
+You can save tables in even more formats by using the same `output` argument. `modelsummary` will use the file name extension to guess what kind of file to save.
 For example,

 ```r
 msummary(models, output = 'table.html')